Arif911659/DhakaCart-03-test/MANUAL_RELEASE_GUIDE.md

 ```

 ### 3. Deploy to Kubernetes
-Updates the running Kubernetes deployments to use the new version `v1.0.4`.
+Updates the running Kubernetes deployments to use the new version specified in the Makefile.
 ```bash
 make deploy
 ```